yangrongxinuser/Personalized-decision-support-system-for-tailoring-IgA-nephropathy-treatment-strategies-/README.md

 biomarker_construction.py: Constructs network biomarkers from the extracted features.

 ## Dependencies

-# Requirements for running the code
+Requirements for running the code
-# These versions are based on those available in Google Colab

 ```
 matplotlib==3.7.1
 networkx==3.3